 What do the acquisitions of Starwood Group by Marriott and Whole Foods by Amazon have in common?
-Both experienced cyberattacks shortly after the acquisitions were complete and failed to uncover data breaches that occurred before purchase.
+Both were affected by cyberattacks shortly after each acquisition was complete and both acquirers failed to uncover data breaches that occurred before purchase.
 These companies are not alone.

-And if breaches can happen to behemoths, smaller companies with fewer protections in place are definitely at risk.
-According to RSM US’s 2019 NetDiligence Cyber Claims Study, of the more than 2,000 cyber insurance claims filed from 2014-2018, 96% came from small to medium-sized businesses with less than $2 billion in revenue.
+And, if breaches can happen to behemoth companies, then smaller companies with fewer protections in place are definitely at risk.
+According to the 2019 NetDiligence Cyber Claims Study, of the more than 2,000 cyber insurance claims filed, 96% came from small to midsized businesses with less than $2 billion in revenue.

-Today, this trend is not unknown to deal-makers.
+This trend is not unknown to today’s dealmakers.
 Most investors have faced one or more cybersecurity incidents in their investment or portfolio companies.
-If the acquired company faces a security breach during the holding period, chances are the company will not command the desired multiple upon exit and will jeopardize the overall investment objectives.
+If the acquired company faces a security breach during the holding period, chances are the company will not command the desired multiple upon exit, and the overall investment objectives will be jeopardized.

-Once you understand the value of your assets and have an idea of the threat actors, it’s important to identify the different means through which they can damage the business.
-Finally, you should assess what controls the business has already implemented to manage those risks.
+Once an investor understands the value of the assets and has an idea of the threat actors, it’s important to identify the different means through which they can do damage to the business.
+Finally, an investor should assess what controls the business has already implemented to manage those risks.

 There’s no question that cyber due diligence is paramount, but private equity firms need to make sure they are prepared to deal with threats and potential breaches on a go-forward basis as well.
-Immediately after closing the deal, the buyer should execute the plan developed through cyber due diligence and remediate those risks that could expose the company to significant losses.
+Immediately after closing the deal, the buyer should execute the plan developed through cyber due diligence and remediate those risks that could be exposing the company to significant losses.
 Unfortunately, cybersecurity is not a one-time investment that can then be forgotten.
-A trusted third party should be engaged to set up an enterprise-wide risk governance program to provide visibility into cybersecurity risk throughout the holding period.
+A trusted third party should be engaged to set up an enterprise-wide risk governance program to provide visibility into cybersecurity risk throughout the holding period and beyond.